KRISHPKOI/Red-Wine-Quality-Analysis-Using-R/README.md

  - For sulphate value greater than 0.94 people did not give rating 3.
  - May be only one people gave rating 8.
 Most of the people gave rating 4.
  - Density showed predictor for quality as it has trend.
 For higher value of density, quality is low and for lower value of density, quality is high.
- - The linear model gave me seven final variables (volatile.acidity, log10(chlorides), free.sulfur.dioxide, total.sulfur.dioxide, pH, log10(sulphates), alcohol) for prediction of quality of wine.
+ - The linear model gave me seven final variables (volatile.acidity, log10(chlorides), free.sulfur.dioxide, total.sulfur.dioxide, pH, log10(sulphates), alcohol) for prediction of quality of wine..
  - But it is not the final conclusion.
  - There might be other variables(which are not present in our data) we need to consider for wine quality prediction.